ptabasso2/oteljavalab/section01/README.md

 ## Test the application

-In another terminal run the following command **from within the container**, you should receive something like `[29,34,35,21,24]`
+In another terminal enter the springotel container and run the following command **from within the container**, you should receive something like `[29,34,35,21,24]`

 <pre style="font-size: 12px">

-[root@pt-instance-1:~/oteljavalab/section01/activity]$ curl "localhost:8080/simulateTemperature?measurements=5&location=Paris"
+[root@pt-instance-1:~/oteljavalab]$ docker exec -it springotel bash [root@pt-instance-1:~/oteljavalab]$ curl "localhost:8080/simulateTemperature?measurements=5&location=Paris"
 [27, 33, 34, 22, 20]
 </pre>